Lariocidin: Mechanism of action

 Lariocidin inhibits bacterial translation, unlike other studied antimicrobial lasso peptides, which are targeting RNA polymerase (e.g. microcin J25, capistruin), or lipid II biosynthesis (e.g. siamycin-I).
 Lariocidin binds to the small 30S ribosomal subunit forming interactions with 16S rRNA.
 It inhibits the translocation stage of the ribosome elongation cycle by preventing the movement of the ribosome to the next codon.
 In addition, lariocidin interacts with the incoming A-site tRNA, which leads to miscoding that can be the major mechanism of lariocidin action in lower ranges of its concentration.

+Mechanism of self-resistance

+Lariocidin-producing Paenibacillus sp.
+M2 encodes a GCN5-related N-acetyltransferase LrcE.
+Its gene is a part of the lariocidin biosynthetic gene cluster.
+LrcE specifically acetylates the side chain of LAR's Lys16, which reduces compound's affinity to the binding site on the ribosome.
+Similarly acting acetyltransferases confer resistance to LAR-like lasso peptides triculamin (TriT) and gelatinamin (GelT).